 Most people probably found out about Chester’s death when they went online.
 For me, I was out with a not-so-close friend.
 One who had already screwed up the last time we hung out.
 If you read my articles, you know that I don’t socialize often.
 It’s not that I don’t want to.
 Friends turn out to be shallow most of the time.
 These days, the term “friend” essentially means “entertainer,” like many other things that shouldn't.
 If I don’t do it for them, they tend to go elsewhere.

-There I was at Starbucks with that friend I hadn’t planned on seeing a second time.
-Thankfully, things were going well on this try, until he took out his phone.
+There I was at Starbucks with that friend I've had issues with.
+Thankfully, things were going well, until he took out his phone.

 Am I boring him?
 Is he checking the time?

 I don’t remember his exact words, but there was confusion.
-He finally tells me, “Chester Bennington, lead singer of Linkin Park, dead by possible suicide.”
+At last, he says, “'Chester Bennington, lead singer of Linkin Park, dead by possible suicide.'”

 Oh, please.
 Another one of those bullshit stories.
 I watch him scroll.